Sherbro Island

 Sherbro Island is in the Atlantic Ocean, and is included within Bonthe District, Southern Province, Sierra Leone.
 The island is separated from the African mainland by the Sherbro River in the north and Sherbro Strait in the east.
 It is 32 mi long and up to 15 mi wide, covering an area of approximately 230 sqmi.
 The western extremity is Cape St. Ann.
 Bonthe, on the eastern end, is the chief port and commercial centre.

 Historically, this was part of the territory of the historic Sherbro people, who dominated a large area of what is now Sierra Leone.
 Today they are concentrated in the southern and central part of Moyamba District.
 They make up by far the largest ethnic group in the island, where the total population is 28,457.
 The island has more than 65 mi of tropical beaches.
 It has been earmarked by the Ministry for Tourism and Development of Sierra Leone for tourism development.

 Economic activities

 Swamp-rice cultivation, tourism, and fishing are the main economic activities.

+In 2024 it was reported that English actor Idris Elba, whose father is Sierra Leonean Creole, had founded Sherbro Alliance Partners with the goal of developing a "smart-city" capable of supporting up to a million people on Sherbro.

 History

 Sherbro Island was long inhabited by the Sherbro people, who historically dominated other ethnicities in much of the region on the mainland.
 The islanders had an economy based on extensive fishing.
 They also traded by boat with neighboring people in villages along the coast.

+During the Mane invasion in the 16th century, Sherbro was the center of one of their main kingdoms.
+The king throughout the first half of the 17th century was a man named Sherabola or Selboele, after whom the island was named.